spamtongspamton8263-prog/ispecula-wikapedia/entitys.md

 - weapon: Scythe of Free Will,

 **the chicken of doom and despair**
-- personality: [unknown]
+- personality: why did the chicken cross the road?
-- appearance: [unknown]
+- appearance: a gigantic 3d low quality textured and low poly model of a chicken
-- quote: [unknown]
+- quote: "B                        O                                              O                               K"
-- weapon: h
+- weapon: B E A K

 THE SLEDGE KING — MAXWELL VON

-· personality: No tragedy.
+- personality: No tragedy.
 Self-crowned.
 Fights purely for the love of the game.
 Laughs when he almost dies.
 Will compliment your dodge before shooting you.
 Nightfall brought him here because he "looked cool" — and he just shrugged and went along with it.
 No loyalty asked.
 No loyalty offered.
 It just works.
-· appearance: done later
+- appearance: done later
-· quote: "pff, you using ki already goku?? nah 5 shots later no more ki for you" · weapon: ۞ | excision, Outlaw (Replica)
+- quote: "pff, you using ki already goku?? nah 5 shots later no more ki for you"
+- weapon: ۞ | excision, Outlaw (Replica), knuckle blaster

 # LIMBO GUYS